top of page

 DSC04085.JPG

-At about this point, owing to a tiny tick (Lyme) and a sulfurous letter from a pipeline company, labor on the house pretty much stopped for 4 years or so.
+Owing to a tiny tick and a sulfurous letter from a pipeline company, labor on the house pretty much stopped for 6+years.
 Eventually the pipeline co. was sent back to Texas and I was able to get the c/o... of course a house is never "finished".

-A bow to the initial framing crew and roofer, the dream electricians (father and son, straight off the set of Green Acres), my Tasmanian Devil may care friend Gyorgy the plumber and just in the nick of time help from Andrew and Mervin and above all, my sister Carol, who always kept the lamp trimmed and burning.
+A bow to the initial framing crew, the dream electricians (father and son, straight off the set of Green Acres), my Tasmanian Devil may care friend Gyorgy the Plumber and my sister Carol, who always kept the lamp trimmed and burning.

 fJomVb-Q.jpeg